10up/wp-component-library/_includes/markdown/Introduction.md

 ### Audience

-The 10up Engineering Best Practices are not geared to teach anyone to become an engineer.
-Rather, they aim to illustrate how to engineer the 10up way.
+The 10up Front-end Component Library is not geared to teach anyone to become an engineer.
+Rather, it aims to illustrate how to engineer the 10up way.
 Therefore, these best practices are intended for capable engineers.

 <h3 id="goal">Goal {% include partials/top %}</h3>

 As a company, we strive to provide websites and components that yield a top-notch user experience.
-In order to improve efficiency, we need to standardize what we use and how we use it.
-Standardizing our tools, frameworks, libraries, style, version control, and even languages will allow us to understand better the inner workings of someone else’s project and produce better solutions ourselves.
+In order to improve efficiency and consistency, we need to standardize what we use and how we use it.
+Standardizing our approach to commonly-used components will allow us to understand better the inner workings of someone else’s project and produce better solutions ourselves.

-As such, 10up engineers should follow these best practices in all their work.
-Our best practices are not meant to be restrictive or comprehensive; we value creativity at 10up.
-The aim is for this document to provide a strong guidance, not an authoritative direction.
-It's our hope that these best practices will not only influence 10uppers but community members as well.

 <h3 id="philosophy">Philosophy {% include partials/top %}</h3>